-Common Core Standards for Mathematics, Measurement and Data #5-6 (Grade 3): Recognize area as an attribute of plane figures and understand concepts of area measurement.
-A square with side length 1 unit, called "a unit square," is said to have "one square unit" of area, and cabe used to measure area.
-A plane figure which can be covered without gaps or overlaps by n unit squares is said to have an area n square units.
-Measure areas by counting unit squares (square cm, square m, square in, square ft, and improvised units). a of Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging LISTENING Topical Vocabulary: Students at all levels of English language proficiency are exposed oral suggestions to design models or floor plans using models and manipulatives (e.g., "Make a square like Respond to simple oral suggestions to design models or floor plans using manipulatives and illustrations (e.g., "Make a 3 x 5 rectangle.")
-Follow simple oral suggestions to design models or floor plans using manipulatives and illustrations Follow oral suggestions to design models or floor plans using manipulatives Interpret oral suggestions with detailed specifications to design models or floor plans Level 6 - Reaching to grade-level words and expressions, such as: square unit, unit square, length, width, area combining personal a ombining personal and suggested ideas iengui, widui, alea models for a building. om peers to incorporat e in collaboratively-
+Connection Common Core Standards for Mathematics, Measurement and Data #5-6 (Grade 3): 5.
+Recognize area as an attribute of plane figures and understand concepts of area measurement.
+A square with side length 1 unit, called "a unit square," is said to have "one square unit" of area, ar be used to measure area.
+A plane figure which can be covered without gaps or overlaps by n unit squares is said to have an n square units.
+6. Measure areas by counting unit squares (square cm, square m, square in, square ft, and improvised units).
+Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging LISTENING Area Topical Vocabulary: Students at all levels of English language proficiency are exposed oral suggestions to design models or floor plans using models and manipulatives (e.g., "Make a square like manipulatives and Follow simple oral suggestions to design models or floor plans using manipulatives and illustrations Follow oral suggestions to design models or floor plans using manipulatives Interpret oral suggestions with detailed specifications to design models or floor plans to grade-level words and expressions, such as: square unit, unit square, Cognitive Function : Students at all levels of English language proficiency CREATE floor plans or models combining personal and suggested ideas length, width, area r Language Use: Stud models for a building. om peers to incorporat e in collaboratively-

-Connection National Science Education Standards B.3 Light, heat, electricity, and magnetism (Grades K-4): Electricity in circuits can produce light, heat, sound, and magnetic effects.
-Electrical circuits require a complete loop through which an electrical current can pass.
-Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging SPEAKING Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade- level words and expressions, such as: static electricity, charge, attract, reasons for outcomes of experiments on electricity performed State reasons for outcomes of experiments on electricity performed using visual representations and sentence starters (e.g., "The bulb turned on because", "The balloons attracted/ repelled because") outcomes of experiments on Summarize reasons for outcomes of experiments on electricity using visual representations Draw conclusions about experiments on electricity Level 6 - Reaching Cognitive Function: Students at all levels of English language proficiency ANALYZE experimental observations.
-Example Context for Language Use: Students discuss their observations and draw conclusions about the outcomes of electricity experiment in small groups.
+Connection can produce light, heat lational Science Education Standards B.3 Light, heat, electricity, and magnetism (Grades K-4): Electricity in circuits an produce light, heat, sound, and magnetic effects.
+Electrical circuits require a complete loop through which an lectrical current can pass.
+Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging SPEAKING Electricity Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade- level words and expressions, such as: static electricity, reasons for outcomes of experiments on electricity performed using visual representations of possible outcomes (e.g., "electricity goes", "electricity stops") State reasons for outcomes of experiments on electricity performed using visual representations and sentence starters (e.g., "The bulb turned on because", "The balloons attracted/ repelled because") Describe reasons for outcomes of experiments on electricity using visual representations and graphic organizers Summarize reasons for outcomes of experiments on electricity using visual representations Draw conclusions about experiments on electricity Level 6 - Reaching charge, attract, repel Cognitive Function: Students at all levels of English language proficiency ANALYZE experimental observations.
+Example Context for outcomes of electricity ents discuss their observoups. vations and draw conclu isions about the